 We look forward to seeing you in January!

-Mike spent his last two summers as a field operating summer student for CNRL, where he worked with natural gas and heavy oil assets in Hinton and Bonnyville, Alberta.
-He hopes to build on his industry experience this upcoming summer, and expand his skills as a member of the OGSS executive.
-Mike continually develops his understanding of oil and gas finance as an analyst on the Queens Energy and Commodities Association.
+Mike spent his last three summers as a plant and field operating summer student for CNRL, where he worked with natural gas and heavy oil assets in Hinton, Bonnyville, and Athabasca, Alberta.
+He has recently accepted a full time position as an engineer in training with CNRL’s asset integrity team, beginning in September, 2017.
+Mike continually develops his understanding of oil and gas finance and leadership as the engineering co-chair on the Queens Energy and Commodities Association.
 Mike’s other interests include rugby, football, and hockey.

 Chemical Engineering, 4th Year